Feel the rush by zip line, kayak, horse, or ATV—take your pick!

 Burn rubber (at the beach!)

-There aren’t too many California beaches still around that allow motor vehicles to race along the water, and the Oceano Dunes State Vehicular Recreation Area are one of them.
+There aren’t too many California beaches that allow motor vehicles to race along the water, and the Oceano Dunes State Vehicular Recreation Area is one of them.
 So, what are you waiting for?
 Rent a Dune Buggy or ATV and whip up sand under the sun, pronto.
 You can also take your own vehicle for a leisurely cruise along foamy surf.
 Yes—you will feel like you’re actually living inside a fantastical car commercial.
 That’s an added plus!

 Hop in the saddle